angular-ui/bootstrap/src/timepicker/docs/readme.md

  	 Whether user can type inside the hours & minutes input.

  * `mousewheel`
     _(Defaults: true)_ :
      Whether user can scroll inside the hours & minutes input to increase or decrease it's values.

+ * `arrowkeys`
+    _(Defaults: true)_ :
+     Whether user can use up/down arrowkeys inside the hours & minutes input to increase or decrease it's values.